Biden warmly welcomes India's Modi despite questions about human rights issues

 Because of that, Rhodes said he thinks the White House could be more outspoken about democratic backsliding and treatment of Muslim minorities in India without risking continued collaboration with India on the national security issues.

-"I think that Modi is doing this for what he perceives as India's interests in having a block of countries that can counter China," Rhodes said.
+"I think that Modi is doing this for what he perceives as India's interests in having a bloc of countries that can counter China," Rhodes said.

 Another point of contention has been Russia's war in Ukraine.
 India has refused to condemn the war, while Biden has led Western support for Ukraine.